See also text editors, LaTeX , citation management, scientific computation workflow, plain text blogging, academic writing workflow.

 There are also reST-specific converters which circumvent some of these snares..
 A python option leveraging the reST infrastructure is rst_to_md:

 This writer lets you convert reStructuredText documents to Markdown with Docutils.
 The package includes a writer and translator along with a command-line tool for doing conversions.

 This was originally developed to support Sixty North’s publication efforts, so it may have behaviors that are specific to those needs.
 However, it should be generally useful for rst-to-md conversion.

 It was missing some needful things, e.g. math markup support.
 Nonetheless,

 rst_to_md has the right approach.
 As evidence, I added math support in my own fork.
 It took 15 minutes.

 node.js.
 I will not be trying this for myself.

-Markdown plus is open source online but has offline apps you can buy to support the creators.
+Markdown plus has an open source online version and offline apps you can buy to support the creators.

 Tom Pollard’s PhD thesis shows you how to plug all these bits together.
 Mat Lipson’s fork makes this work for my university, UNSW Sydney.
 Chester Ismay’s Thesisdown does it for Rmarkdown, which was adapted for UNSW by James Goldie.